-The University of Calgary ("the University") is responsible for the preparation of the consolidated financial statements and has prepared them in accordance with Canadian Public Sector Accounting Standards as described in note 2 to the consolidated financial statements.
-The consolidated financial statements present fairly the financial position of the University as at March 31, 2019 and the results of its operations, changes in net financial assets, remeasurement gains and losses and cash flow for the year then ended.
+The consolidated financial statements of the University of Calgary ("the University") have been prepared by management in accordance with Canadian public sector accounting standards as described in note 2 to the consolidated financial statements.
+The consolidated financial statements present fairly the financial position of the University as at March 31, 2021 and the results of its operations, remeasurement gains and losses, changes in net financial assets and cash flows for the year then ended.

-In fulfilling its responsibilities and recognizing the limits inherent in all systems, the University has developed and maintains a system of internal control designed to provide reasonable assurance that the University's assets are safeguarded from loss and that the accounting records are a reliable basis for the preparation of the consolidated financial statements.
+In fulfilling its responsibilities and recognizing the limits inherent in all systems, management has developed and maintains a system of internal control designed to provide reasonable assurance that University's assets are safeguarded from loss and that the accounting records are a reliable basis for the preparation of the consolidated financial statements.